by jim goulding

 As far as the market drop and the comeback of the

 market, I'd just like to pass along the following information.
-I stand in the Ten-Year
+I stand in the

-When the gov., sells debt, the buyers of that debt have to hedge somewhere.
-They hedge with us.
+our national debt.
+When the gov., sells debt, the buyers of that debt have to

 This room is the center of the universe as far as